e10v/tea-tasting/docs/multiple-testing.md

 #>   (0, 2)   revenue_per_user    5.24      6.25             19%        [6.6%, 33%] 0.00218
 ```

-Suppose, only the two metrics, `orders_per_user` and `revenue_per_user`, are considered as success metrics.
-And the two other metrics, `sessions_per_user` and orders_per_session`, are second-orders diagnostic metrics.
+Suppose only the two metrics `orders_per_user` and `revenue_per_user` are considered as success metrics, while the two other metrics `sessions_per_user` and `orders_per_session` are second-orders diagnostic metrics.

 ```python
 metrics = {"orders_per_user", "revenue_per_user"}
 ```

-With two treatment variants and two success metrics, there are four hypotheses in total.
-And that increases the probability of false positives (also called "false discoveries").
-It's recommended to adjust the p-values or the significance level alpha.
+With two treatment variants and two success metrics, there are four hypotheses in total, which increases the probability of false positives (also called "false discoveries").
+It's recommended to adjust the p-values or the significance level alpha in this case.
 Let's explore the correction methods provided by **tea-tasting**.

 ## False discovery rate